howonlee/diogenes8/readme.md

 `dio recs`

-Manually email destination email the recommendations for today.
+Manually email the destination email which you previously set in `dio setupemail` the recommendations for today.

 `dio dryrecs`